 - the writers need to be actively working on the musical and that work should be reflected in the reading, workshop or production

 - the writers must be paid a stipend, honorarium, royalty and/or per diem, on top of necessary housing and travel

-- there must be a culminating activity be it a table read-through, a demo, a staged reading, new draft, workshop, and/or production
+- there must be a culminating activity be it a table read-through, a demo, a staged reading (with scripts in hand and minimal staging) or a new draft, but it can not be a workshop or production

-- the culminating project cannot charge an admission fee or accept a suggested donation at the door
+- the culminating project may charge an admission fee or accept a suggested donation at the door

 - preference will be given to pieces with original music but pieces utlizing pre-existing music will be considered

 - the project budget must match the grant 1-to-1

 There are 2 granting periods throughout the fiscal year.
 Applications can request funds for development that starts or ends outside of the assigned project periods but the bulk of the work and all expenses should still lie within the 7-month project period.